How to Fix Multiple Damaged Disks in a NAS Idis DR-8416 RAID Array

 Both snapshot and versioning features provide a safety net for recovering data in case of accidental deletion, file corruption, or other data loss scenarios.
 By utilizing these features on NAS Idis DR-8416 devices, you can greatly enhance your ability to recover lost data.

-Although NAS DR-8416 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-8416 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view